OndraZizka/csv-cruncher/README.md

  * Add a unique incrementing number to each row of the result

 Features in progress:
- * Import JSON files
+ * Read JSON files

 And this is planned:
- * Import and export Excel (XLS) files
+ * Read and export Excel (XLS) files
- * Import any text files, parsed into columns by a regular expression groups
+ * Read any text files, parsed into columns by a regular expression groups
  * Export HTML tables

 All this is backed by [HyperSQL database](http://hsqldb.org/).